patlim/threejs/README.md

-# Playing around with Three.js
+# Expirementaion with Three.js
+## A Javascript 3D library utitlising WebGL